-Where required, the secretariat will seek the advice of technical experts in relevant fields in order to:
+Where required, the Department will seek the advice of technical experts in relevant fields in order to:

-- review valuations of gifts to ensure that they reflect current GST market value.
-The secretariat reserves the right to request further information on valuations; - w certify gifts that conform with the relevant requirements of the program; and - w advise the Commissioner of Taxation on aspects of gifts which may assist in his/her determinations or the exercise of his/her discretionary powers.
+- w review valuations of gifts to ensure that they reflect current GST market value.
+The Department reserves the right to request further information on valuations; w certify gifts that conform with the relevant requirements of the program; and - w advise the Commissioner of Taxation on aspects of gifts which may assist in their determinations or the exercise of their discretionary powers.